Birth 9 May 1540

 - Shahmatibai Hada 11.
 Khichar Asha Bai

 Akbar sent a number of envoys to Maharana Pratap entreating him to accept his dominance and to become a vassal like many other Rajput kings of those times.
 But Maharana Pratap refused to submit to Akbar, the war became inevitable between Maharana Pratap and Emperor Akbar.
-The battle of Haldighati was fought between Pratap Singh and Mughal forces led by Raja Man Singh of Amber, the brother in law of Akbar himself.
-Haldighati is a mountain pass situated at the Aravalli Range of Rajasthan that connects Rajsamand and Pali districts.
+The battle of Haldighati was fought between Pratap Singh and Mughal forces led by Raja Man Singh of Amber, the brother-in-law of Akbar himself.
+Haldighati is a mountain pass situated at the Aravalli Range of Rajasthan that connects the Rajsamand and Pali districts.
 The name Haldighati originated from the yellow soil of the area.
 The battle commenced on 18 June 1576.
 Rana’s army was commanded by Hakim Khan Sur and was 20,000 while Man Singh had an army of 80,000 soldiers.

 The Mughals were victorious in the war but Maharana Pratap managed to escape from the battlefield.
 The brave horse of Pratap, Chetak did not give up even after being hurt in the battle carried Pratap to a safe place and collapsed.
 Today there is a Samadhi of Chetak in Haldighati.
 Although the Mughals emerged victorious the victory was futile as they failed to capture Pratap Singh or any of his close family members.